ied206/ManagedWimLib/README.md

 See [LICENSE](./LICENSE) for details.

 Logo is licensed under CC BY 3.0 US.
-[disc](https://thenounproject.com/term/disc/772617) by Ralf Schmitzer from the Noun Project
+[disc](https://thenounproject.com/term/disc/772617) by Ralf Schmitzer from the Noun Project.